Explore the latest product updates and best practices at our hybrid Checkmk Conference #12 from June 16-18, 2026 – Register here

 We have seen what is available in net-snmp to use SNMP for monitoring Linux servers.
 Now, we need to take a look at how to configure SNMP on Linux.

-snmpd configuration usually resides in /etc/snmp/snmpd.conf for v1 and v2 of the SNMP protocol.
+The SNMP daemon's configuration file usually resides at /etc/snmp/snmpd.conf for v1 and v2 of the SNMP protocol.
 If v3 is going to be used, as recommended, additional configuration is located at /var/lib/net-snmp/snmpd.conf.
 This file does not save changes while the daemon is running, so the daemon needs to be stopped before modifying the file.

-Before you start to configure SNMP on Linux, open its port on the firewall. snmpd uses by default UDP port 161.
+Before you start to configure SNMP on Linux, ensure you have the firewall configured to allow SNMP traffic. snmpd uses by default UDP port 161.
 With iptables, open it with:

 $ iptables -A INPUT -s <ip addr> -p udp -m udp --dport 161 -j ACCEPT